 This knowledge has left me in a bit of a quandary.
 Over the years I’ve struggled with the different titles and descriptions I use in my line of work.
 How do people perceive what I do?

 If I say I create websites, people think that what I do is create an online brochure for your company.
 Something that looks great but doesn’t do much else.

 If I use the title of Web Developer, people think I can work within systems like WordPress, Drupal, or WooCommerce and can add a little functionality.
 If I say programmer, people think of deep logic and ones and zeros and not anything web-related.
 If I had to use one of those terms I think the one I enjoy and think most properly fits is programmer.

 Programming at its core is problem-solving using logic.
 Problem-solving is exactly what a website is supposed to do.
 That is why there is such a problem with the titles I mentioned above.
 They don’t convey the correct meaning of the work I preform.

 But what exactly is the problem a website solves?
 Well, that depends on the organization.
-Typically, organizational problems fall within four types of pain points.
+Typically, organizational problems fall within five types of pain points.

 - Marketing and Sales

 In these pain points, there are a number of problems that exist that can be solved by a website.
 Because of the preconceived notion of what a website is, people, unfortunately, don’t realize the power of a website.